antaldaniel/observatory_workflow/Challange_Economy_Potential_Submission/Economy_Submission.md

 ## Tagline of the app (140 characters), which could be published later

-The Digital Music Observatory is a fully automated, open source, open data observatory that creates public datasets to provide a comprehensive view of the European music industry.
+Our Future Economy Observatory is a fully automated, open source, open data observatory that produces new indicators from open data sources and experimental big data sources, with authoritative copies and a modern API.

 ## Description of the app (maximum 250 words)